metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

  - `--regoption` used to set the regulariser.
 Only strain based regularisation is available.
 Set this value to 3 for typical and groupwise MSM and 5 for anatomical MSM.
  - `--dopt` used to select optimiser.
 Possible values are `FastPD` or `HOCR`.
 As an experimental feature, `MCMC` can be selected.
  - `--triclique` option to calculate correlation on mesh face triangle patches instead of circular patches around a CP grid vertex.
- - `--shearmod` shear modulus.
-See regularisation section in 2018 NeurImage paper.
+ - `--shearmod` shear modulus and
  - `--bulkmod` bulk modulus.
-See regularisation section in 2018 NeurImage paper.
+Investigations in the [2018 MSM paper](https://doi.org/10.1016/j.neuroimage.2017.10.037) showed that a) this default parametrisation worked for adult and neonatal brains and b) the method was robust to a range of choices of values.
+There should be no reason to change from these default values unless you want to do advanced biomechanical modelling of the type described in [Garcia et al, 2018](https://www.pnas.org/content/115/12/3156).
  - `--k_exponent` k exponent.
 See regularisation section in 2018 NeurImage paper.
  - `--regexp` regularisation exponent.
 See regularisation section in 2018 NeurImage paper.
- - `--rescaleL` you can set this option the rescale labels between iterations.
+ - `--rescaleL` this argument updates the discrete label space at each iteration to allow more thorough sampling of the entire space (for more details see [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5991912/).
+It makes the process run slower but improves performance.
  - `--cprange` increase or decrease the range of sampling from the control point.
  - `--stepsize` affine registration parameter.
  - `--gradsampling` affine registration parameter.